 There are a few carbohydrates from the egg and cheese, but other than that, this crust is void of carbs.
 Almond flour, egg, shredded cheese, and cheese cream are used to make Fathead crust, which can result in increasing the carb count, particularly when you top it with tons of vegetables and tomato sauce.
 Starting with a lower carbohydrate crust is always good because it leaves you with more choices for toppings!

 The Fathead Pizza gets So Much Cheese

 They all enjoy cheese on top of their pizza, but then you eat a crust of cheese covered with more cheese.
-The pizza recipe for the keto chicken crust is perfect because there is just a tiny amount of cheese that is being added to the crust, leaving you plenty of space on top for more cheese.
+The pizza recipe for the keto chicken crust is perfect because there is just a tiny amount of cheese added to the crust, leaving you plenty of space on top for more cheese.

 Fathead is Richer in Calories

 Much richer!
 When on a keto diet, not everyone counts calories, so if you do, then the chicken crust pizza is a way healthier choice than the fathead pizza.
 Almond flour is very calorie-dense, and one of those things you can eat a lot without knowing it is cheese.
-This is why you would prefer low carb keto chicken crust pizza if you use a ketogenic diet for weight loss.
+This is why you would prefer low-carb keto chicken crust pizza if you use a ketogenic diet for weight loss.